 It’s amazing what a piece of chocolate can do.

-Great tasting chocolate can transport you beyond the chaos of everyday life to a restorative moment of peace and serenity.
-Truly extraordinary chocolate has the power to do this, while also making the world a better place.
+Great tasting chocolates can transport you beyond the chaos of everyday life to a restorative moment of peace and serenity.
+Truly extraordinary chocolates have the power to do this, while also making the world a better place.
 Here at Lake Champlain Chocolates, we work in pursuit of these extraordinary chocolate moments for all — from the mom that’s looking for her sweet chocolate escape to the hard-working cocoa farmer, and everyone in between.

-As a certified B Corporation®, we believe in using business as a force for good — crafting gourmet chocolate that benefits people, planet, profit, and purpose.
+As a certified B Corporation®, we believe in using business as a force for good — crafting gourmet chocolates that benefits people, planet, profit, and purpose.
 We are constantly working to improve every aspect of the chocolate making process, whether it’s exploring more exciting flavor combinations, strengthening our partnerships within our local community, or expanding our sustainability initiatives.

 Chocolate on an environmental mission

 Lake Champlain, our namesake, is one of these special places.
 Not only is our chocolate factory located near the shores of this waterway, but it’s part of an ecosystem whose health is crucial to our local producers and the farmers that provide our fresh cream, sweet butter, and other local ingredients.
 Lake Champlain is also part of our community — a place where we can make memories with family, gather with friends, or enjoy a moment of sweet serenity.